Echack/CSU-Senior-Project/docs/Test Plan Document.md

 ---

 ### **Staffing and Training Needs**
-- Identify the roles required for the testing process and their skills.
-- Mention any training needed to ensure the required skills are met.
+Evan Hack is the person needed to code for the product.
+In order to complete this project one must have thourough knowledge in html, java, and how to manipulate API.

 ---